HealthCatalyst/documentation/jekyll/_posts/2017-04-03-blog_post_feature_profiler.md

 - Consider clinician workflow and research ways to get fields populated faster.

 It's worth noting that none of these solutions are ideal and all involve trade-offs.
 Sometimes you'll have to delay predictions.
 Sometimes you'll have to throw away very predictive columns because.
 Sometimes you'll have to change clinician workflow and processes.

+## Using the Feature Availability Profiler

+The availability profiler assumes that your data has two date/time columns.
+One is the patient's admit time.
+The other is the timestamp when the data was last saved to the database.
+Both date fields are needed for caluculating how long a patient has been in the unit.
+If you do not have the second date, you could add a column with the current time to the dataframe.

 ### Use in R - healthcare.ai